 Many accidents involving both motorcycles and automobiles are the fault of the automobile driver.
 In addition to being constantly aware that a motorcyclist may be in close proximity to your vehicle, here are ten things that you can do to help keep motorcyclists and yourself safe:

 This is possibly the number one reason for accidents involving motorcycles and cars.
 Motorcycles are smaller than other vehicles and can be even more difficult to spot while merging or changing lanes.
 The shape of motorcycle and rider is also more likely to blend into the images you see in your rear-view and side-view mirrors than that of a large automobile.
 Take your time before merging and devote several seconds to searching each of your car’s blind spots before proceeding with your intended maneuver.
+Check this video guide to make sure your side-view mirrors are set properly:

 It is lawful to pass a motorcycle in the same way you would an automobile, assuming that you are driving on a section of roadway that allows passing; however, the gust of wind that results from your increase in speed as you pass could cause the motorcycle to become unstable and blow the rider off of the road.
 Make sure to signal your intention to pass a slower motorcyclist by using your left turn signal.
 Always make sure you are several car lengths ahead of the motorcycle before returning to your lane.